timnew/timnew.github.com/source/_posts/2012-06-28-handle-dynamic-argument-in-dynamic-language.md

 In dynamic language, since you have to dispatch the call by yourself, so you can play some tricks during process the arguments.
 The most common trick is grammar sugar, which can help you simplify the code and increase the readability.
 And it is a very important feature when you're building DSL.

-Grammar sugar in argument means you can omit something unnecessary or unimportant parameters in specific context, then the function will try to infer and complete the parameters.
+Syntax sugar in argument means you can omit something unnecessary or unimportant parameters in specific context, then the function will try to infer and complete the parameters.
 For example, developer should be able to omit the password parameter if the system enable authentication mechanism.
 These kind of tricks are very common in dynamic language frameworks, such as jQuery.

 Here is a list of some common grammar sugar cases: